mu-ts/logger/README.md

 * error `isError()` `error(...params)`
 * fatal `isFatal()` `fatal(...params)`

-For the default logger, each of tehse levels will use a different output method to take advantage of some of the built in functionality of `console`.
+For the default logger, each of these levels will use a different output method to take advantage of some of the built in functionality of `console`.
 So trace, debug and info are all reported using `console.log`, warn is reported using `console.warn` and then error and fatal are reported using `console.error`.

 ## Filters